nathandentzau/fsu-bootcamp-git/README.md

 So if you merged locally into master and tried to push your changes in master to this repo it will fail.
 Why?
 I'm not giving the whole world permissions to edit my stuff!
-But I'm selfish, so I want people to help me.
-Welcome pull requests.
-Pull requests on Github allow anyone to open a request to pull in changes to your master branch (or any branch you choose), but those changes will only be merged if you approve them.
+But I'm selfish and I want people to help me.
+So welcome pull requests.
+Pull requests on Github allow anyone to open a request to pull in changes into your master branch (or any branch you choose), but those changes will only be merged if you approve them.

 Go to [Branches](https://github.com/nathandentzau/fsu-bootcamp-git/branches) and find your branch.
 To the right click the New pull request button.
-Enter a title and description of your pull request (these are normally a a description related to the changes you made so you can convince me these are good enough changes to be added to my repo).
+Enter a title and description of your pull request (these are normally a description related to the changes you made so you can convince me these are good enough changes to be added to my repo).
 Then click Create pull request.